buttercup2410/TheEventProphet/README.md

 # The Event Prophet - Campus Event Management System

-# The Event Prophet 🎯

-A dynamic web application for campus event management, built with Node.js, Express.js, MongoDB, and JavaScript.
+A dynamic web application for campus event management so that you are aware of the university events that are happening.

 ## Features ✨